Close-up of silver antibody stud earrings shaped like Y-shaped immunoglobulins – perfect science jewelry for immunologists and med students.

 FAQ

-Q: What makes antibody binding so specific?
+What makes antibody binding so specific?

-Q: What are the material and size?
+What are the size and material?

-A: Yes.
-All our studs are covered by a 30-day Love It or Return It policy.
-If the fit doesn't work or you change your mind, we'll help you find another option or process a return.
+Yes.
+All jewelry is covered by a 30-day return policy.
+If the fit doesn't work or you change your mind, we will help you find another option or process a return.
+Contact us for next steps.

 Cellular Biology